 Who are the largest 403(b) providers?

-The year-over-year growth in 403(b) plan assets of these major players is presented below:
+A comparison of the year-over-year growth in 403(b) plan assets of these major players is presented below:

 The New York Times has reported on the difficulties that smaller nonprofits face when sifting through retirement plan options.
 Insurance companies have been a traditional option for smaller nonprofits, but not necessarily because of their expertise in dealing with small plans.
 What insurance companies have going for them is lots of sales reps with the ability to seek out potential customers.
 Often an insurance company will suggest annuity products for their 403(b) plans.
 While annuities may be a valid option for some plans, they can be expensive, and employers may have difficulty switching to other options down the road.

 Confusion surrounding retirement plans, as well as the expenses quoted by large providers to small nonprofits, can pose roadblocks for smaller employers who want to offer a retirement savings option.
 According to research by TIAA, three-quarters of all nonprofit employees had access to a retirement plan in 2012.
 But that rather robust figure is skewed by big plans with lots of employees.

-Most of the 403(b) participants served by industry leader TIAA, are in the largest plans:
+Most of the 403(b) participants served by industry leader TIAA are in the largest plans:

-Some of these new providers allow employees to set up and monitor their retirement accounts from their mobile devices.
+Some of these new 401(k) providers allow employees to set up and monitor their retirement accounts from their mobile devices.
 The idea is to lower the hurdle for employees to get invested while ensuring that they understand how their retirement plan operates.

-The ability to deliver a retirement plan at low cost and handle much of the administration means that more smaller nonprofits can afford a 403(b).
-According to a New York Times story on the challenges facing smaller nonprofits, an Austin-based education and research organization turned to ForUsAll after finding that “insurance companies and other big 403(b) providers couldn’t be bothered with the likes of her small operation.”
-According to the organization’s executive director, ‘” If you’re a small nonprofit with very few assets, nobody really cares.”’
+The ability to deliver a retirement plan at low cost and handle much of the administration means that smaller nonprofits can afford to offer a defined contribution plan.
+As one of these new players, we were featured in a New York Times story on the challenges facing smaller nonprofits.
+The story details how an Austin-based education and research organization executive turned to ForUsAll after finding that “insurance companies and other big 403(b) providers couldn’t be bothered with the likes of her small operation.”
+According to the organization’s executive director, “‘If you’re a small nonprofit with very few assets, nobody really cares.”’

-Some 403(b) Robo-advisors to check out
+Some 401(k) Robo-advisors to check out

 As this new breed of providers has made headway in the defined contribution marketplace, they have garnered the interest of the financial media.

 - ForUsAll (The Wall Street Journal, The New York Times and Employee Benefits Adviser)